rui-fernandes/mini-redis/README.md

-This a simple, custom implementation of Redis.
+# Redis API
+A simple implementation of a redis api for exploration and learning purposes.